-The SC First Steps Child Care Technical Assistance and Coaching program emphasizes a relationship-based technical assistance approach to support the professional growth and development of the child care provider staff.
+RetentionThe SC First Steps Child Care Technical Assistance and Coaching program emphasizes a relationship-based technical assistance approach to support the professional growth and development of the child care provider staff.
 It is strongly recommended that SC First Steps Technical Assistance and Coaching programs commit to working with a child care provider for two to three fiscal years, contingent upon both parties adhering to the Memorandum of Agreement.

-Workforce Criteria: Who are the service providers implementing this program?
-Program Role Technical Assistance Provider Maximum Number of Cases KITS Related Certified Technical Assistance Provider Minimum Associates or Job Title or Education Level two-year degree Role Required Certifications and/or Training Associate degree in Early Childhood Education or a related field At least two years' experience in the field of Early Childhood Education Participation in Train-the-Trainer format training on the Pyramid Model as approved by Strist Steps.
-A partnership may seek a waiver in writing from their SC First Steps Program Officer if ar individual does not meet the above work or school qualifications.
-In those cases, the SC First Steps Early Care and Education team will assist the partnership in additional onboarding and training of the new staff member. gram Officer if an se cases, the SC ssessment Criteria: How are program participants screened and/or assessed? eaching Pyramid Observation Tool (TPOT) and Teaching Pyramid Infant Toddler Observation Scale (TPITOS) (TPOT and Each focus classroom (i.e., classrooms visited regularly by the TA provider) and/or home-based TPITOS provider benefiting from SC First Steps funding shall receive a baseline assessment with the Assessment) Teaching Pyramid Observation Tool (TPOT) and/or the Teaching Pyramid Infant Toddler Criteria 1 Observation Scale (TPITOS) within 90 days of the initiation of technical assistance, with a post assessment conducted at least 6 months later (prior to the end of the program year), and annually thereafter in the event that a single classroom or home-based provider is served across multiple fiscal years.
-Age Range for Assessment: TPOT - 2-5 years TPITOS - birth to 3 (TPOT and In the event that technical assistance is provided on a center-wide basis (entailing three or more TPITOS focus classrooms), at least 1/3 of all classrooms shall be assessed according to the timeline Assessment) above.
-Criteria 2 (TPOT and Environment assessments must be conducted by assessors who have successfully completed TPITOS two day reliability training on the TPOT or TPITOS (assessment is determined by the ages of Assessment) children assessed).
-Successful completion will indicate that the TPOT or TPITOS workshop Criteria 3 participant is reliable with the instrument development team for 3 years.
+Program Role Technical Assistance Provider Maximum Number of Cases KITS Related Job Title or Role Certified Technical Assistance Provider Minimum Education Level Associates or two-year degree Required Certifications and/or Training Associate degree in Early Childhood Education or a At least two years' experience in the field of Early C Participation in Train-the-Trainer format training on First Steps.
+A partnership may seek a waiver in writing from the individual does not meet the above work or school First Steps Early Care and Education team will assis onboarding and training of the new staff member. hildhood Education the Pyramid Model a eir SC First Steps Prog qualifications.
+In thos gram Officer if an se cases, the SC

+Screening and Assessment Criteria: How are program participants screened and/or assessed?
+Assessment 1: Scale (TPITOS) Teaching Pyramid Observation Tool (TPOT) and Teaching Pyramid Infant Toddler Observation (TPOT and TPITOS Assessment) Criteria 1 Each focus classroom (i.e., classrooms visited regularly by the TA provider) and/or home-based provider benefiting from SC First Steps funding shall receive a baseline assessment with the Teaching Pyramid Observation Tool (TPOT) and/or the Teaching Pyramid Infant Toddler Observation Scale (TPITOS) within 90 days of the initiation of technical assistance, with a post assessment conducted at least 6 months later (prior to the end of the program year), and annually thereafter in the event that a single classroom or home-based provider is served across multiple fiscal years.
+TPOT - 2-5 years TPITOS - birth to 3 (TPOT and TPITOS Assessment) Criteria 2 In the event that technical assistance is provided on a center-wide basis (entailing three or more focus classrooms), at least 1/3 of all classrooms shall be assessed according to the timeline above.
+(TPOT and TPITOS Assessment) Criteria 3 Environment assessments must be conducted by assessors who have successfully completed two day reliability training on the TPOT or TPITOS (assessment is determined by the ages of children assessed).
+Successful completion will indicate that the TPOT or TPITOS workshop participant is reliable with the instrument development team for 3 years.
 Recertification is required every 3 years to maintain reliability standards.
-(TPOT and The baseline and post assessments must be completed by an assessor who meets the criteria TPITOS listed above and is not the assigned TA provider for the classroom.
-Assessment) Criteria 4
+(TPOT and TPITOS Assessment) Criteria 4 The baseline and post assessments must be completed by an assessor who meets the criteria listed above and is not the assigned TA provider for the classroom.

-Success Criteria: How is success in this program defined for participants?
+Success Criter Success Criteria: How is success in this program defined for participants?
 Success Child care provider advancement in South Carolina's quality rating and improvement system, ABC Criteria 1 Quality.
-Success Child care provider improvement on TPOT and/or TPITOS (from baseline to post assessment).
-Criteria 2
+Success Criteria 2